-Certain carriers have issued precautionary mail delivery and interruption warnings to customers as a result of COVID-19 (Coronavirus).
+Certain carriers have issued precautionary mail delivery and interruption warnings to customers as a result of COVID-19 (Coronavirus) and civil unrest.
 In some cases, only certain services are suspended or interrupted.
 InterFulfillment will update this article as new information becomes available.

 - - - - -